 How to ask for help.
 I've found a really common issue for freshmen is that they get stuck for the very first time, and they aren't sure how to get help.
 This document outlines ways in which students can turn "getting stuck on homework" into a positive experience.

-Improving submission, annotation, review, and feedback of proofs.
+- improving submission, annotation, review, and feedback of proofs (ColorMyGraph and "Whiteboard"),

-Studying the effects and implementation of formative assessment.
+- studying the effects and implementation of formative assessment, and

 The Language of Mathematics.
 This is a (very early) lecture from 15-151 in which we discuss logical notation, various logical connectives, and quantifiers.